 Volume 1, October 5, 2018

 The Scotts Valley Town Green is the focal point of the long planned and approved Town Center Development.
-The overall project is to be a walkable mixed-use development, that includes 25,000 – 30,000 square feet of retail, some civic uses including the Town Green, new parking, Market Rate and Affordable Housing Units.
+The overall project is to be a walkable mixed-use development that includes 25,000 – 30,000 square feet of retail, civic uses including the Town Green, new parking, market rate and affordable housing units.

 Housing is a critical component of any successful mixed-use development in today’s changing marketplace.
-The retail is basically an amenity that provides very little economic value to cover the cost to build the necessary infrastructure, parking and buildings.
-Rents will typically cover the cost to just operate.
+The retail is an amenity that provides very little economic value to cover the cost to build the necessary infrastructure, parking and buildings.
+Rents typically cover the cost to operate.

 The Town Green should be designed and sized to build on the legacy of great downtown ‘plazas’ or ‘squares’ that are throughout California’s most beloved towns.
 A properly designed and managed Town Green can offer the community a place to gather for evening music, movies in the park, community events, or just to meet friends.
 It will be a place that residents can be proud of and call their own.

-The goal is to weave together existing, important civic functions that currently existing around proposed Town Green, into a cohesive identifiable place.
+The goal is to weave together existing, important civic functions around the proposed Town Green into a cohesive identifiable place.
 Scotts Valley has many great facilities.
-Skypark is a great open space for our kids to play.
+Skypark is a great open space for kids to play.
 The Library was creatively forged from a prior purpose and now acts as a great place for learning.
 The transit center connects Scotts Valley to the region.
 The Community Center bustles with activity all times of day.
-But each of these uses stands alone – with independent parking lots and dead spaces in between.
+But each of these uses stands alone, with independent parking lots and dead spaces in between.